pcubillos/pyratbay/docs/api.rst

     Parameters
     ----------
     ptop: String or Float
         Pressure at the top of the atmosphere.
-If string, may contain the units.
+If string, may contain units.
     pbottom: String or Float
        Pressure at the bottom of the atmosphere.
-If string, may contain the units.
+If string, may contain units.
     nlayers: Integer
        Number of pressure layers.
     units: String